 - No good Catholic would say that sex is something you should do "as much as possible".
 That's like saying food is good so we should eat as much of it as is possible.
 Moderation in all things.
 Prayer is important for married couples, sex is important for married couples, food is important for married couples etc... and as mentioned above... single people are called to serve the Church, the Universal Church... the husband and wife are called to serve primarily the domestic Church.

 In other words, having sex regularly practicing NFP inside marriage with close to 100% certainty you will not get kids (NFP is reliable almost as much as the pill) without proper reason is sinfull too.

-I think it would be very careless to put words into the mouth of Pope John Paul II.
+It would be very careless to put words into the mouth of Pope John Paul II.
 I wouldn't say "in other words" when speaking about TOB.
-I think we should stick to TOB itself, not even Christopher West.
+We should stick to TOB itself, not even Christopher West.
 Catholic teaching is clear that abstaining from sex during fertile periods is only permissible for good reason.
 The must be a good reason to practice NFP.
 Tthe Church provides some guidance on that in Humane Vitae and elsewhere.

 There is a very good article on the moral difference between using contraception to avoid children and using NFP.
 It gets into the difference of intent between NFP and contraception. http://www.lifeissues.net/writers/mcm/mcm_04moraldifference.html

 Being Catholic is like being married.
 The marriage day is just the first day of a lifelong journey into unity with our spouse.
 The first day we become Catholic is the first day of our lifelong commitment to be the spouse of God.
 There is much to learn after the initial commitment, and in order to fully appreciate the gift of the vocation and to become more and more in full communion with Christ and his Church.

 Lord Jesus, let Your prayer of unity for Christians